yasiryagi/helpdesk/tokenomics/README.md

 At launch of a new testnet, the token (tJOY) issuance will be set/calculated, and an initial USD denominated fiat pool will be created to back it.
 The key concept is outlined below:

 - All roles will be rewarded directly in tJOY
-- tJOY will be backed by a USD fiat pool, and redeemable via monero at the convenience of participants
+- tJOY will be backed by a USD fiat pool and redeemable via monero at the convenience of participants
 - This means that tJOY - only needed for staking and fees on the previous testnet - will now function more like the mainnet token
 - The exchange rate will simply be amount of tokens issued divided by the size of the fiat pool
 - When a user exchanges their tJOY for USD, the tokens will be burned immediately, thus **not affecting the exchange rate**